IlyaSemenov/node-data-cleaner/packages/data-cleaner/README.md

 ##### Accessing original schema

-Built-in cleaner creators save schema into `schema` property on the cleaner function:
+Built-in cleaners save schema into `schema` property on the cleaner function:

 ```js
 const cleaner = clean.any({